Top online payment options in Nigeria

 Wise offers a number of payment options to choose from, including bank transfers, debit cards and credit cards.
 You can always choose what works for you, based on either of these options.

-The notable features about wise is that it has a decent exchange rate, a faster transaction period, a mobile wallet and a confident boosting refund policy however, the customer support can be limited in some cases when compared to its competition.
+The notable features about wise is that it has varying exchange rate, a faster transaction period, a mobile wallet and a confident boosting refund policy however, the customer support can be limited in some cases when compared to its competition.
 Also, the applicable fees are reportedly high in certain cases.

 When I first started as a freelancer some years back, it was one of the platforms I used to receive my first ever international payment.
 It is a more popular and well renowned platform for users both locally and internationally.